-The POSIX clock is accessed in a manner similar to the tick clock in that the same utilities and device files are used.
 The POSIX clock can be loaded with any desired time; however, the value loaded is not synchronized with other clocks in an RCIM chain.
 Only the POSIX clock of the RCIM attached to the host is updated.
 See the section "Direct Access to the Clocks" below for details about accessing the POSIX clock.

-Although the RCIM board has no hardware support for setting the POSIX clocks of all boards to a consistent value, it is possible to pause the operation of the RCIM board chain, synchronize the POSIX clock values during the pause using the rcim_clocksync(1) command on each of the systems, then restart the RCIM board chain.
+Although the RCIM I and II have no hardware support for setting the POSIX clocks of all boards to a consistent value, it is possible to pause the operation of the RCIM board chain, synchronize the POSIX clock values during the pause using the rcim_clocksync(1) command on each of the systems, then restart the RCIM board chain.
 See the section "Synchronizing the POSIX Clock" later in this chapter for instructions.
+For the RCIM III, rcimdate can be run on each slave to synchronize the POSIX clock to that of the master.
+No TCP/IP connection or other software is needed. rcimdate utilizes the POSIX timestamp sent down the RCIM cabling once per second by the RCIM III maser.

 On an RCIM system with GPS module and NTP running, the GPS receiver is used to synchronize the POSIX clock on the RCIM on which it is attached to GPS time.
 See the section "Using GPS for System Timekeeping" for details.
+Generally, only the master RCIM needs a GPS; slaves use one of the software methods available for syncronizing their POSIX clock to the master.